-To acquire requisite knowledge and skills to practice as an audiologist, graduate students must be able to function in a broad variety of clinical situations and provide a wide spectrum of patient care.
+To acquire requisite knowledge and skills to practice as a speech-language pathologist, graduate students must be able to function in a broad variety of clinical situations and provide a wide spectrum of patient care.
 Students must possess certain skills and abilities to successfully complete both the academic and clinical components of the curriculum with or without reasonable accommodations for disabilities.
-All graduates must be able to perform tasks such as: taking a case history, completing a diagnostic evaluation of hearing sensitivity and auditory function.
+All graduates must be able to perform tasks such as: taking a case history, completing a diagnostic evaluation of speech, language and swallowing function.
 They must also be able to synthesize these findings into a diagnosis and plan of treatment.
 Ultimately, these tasks must be accomplished independently, without aid of an intermediary.

 These skills and abilities are divided into five areas: communication, motor, intellectual-cognitive, sensory-observational and behavioral-social.
 Students must be able to undertake all curricular requirements to the satisfaction of faculty to become competent and reliable practitioners.
-To this end, the Faculty of the Department of Communication Science & Disorders has established the non-academic criteria (Technical Standards) that graduate students must possess to enroll in and to continue in academic courses and clinical placements required for the AuD degree.
+To this end, the Faculty of the Department of Communication Science & Disorders has established the non-academic criteria (Technical Standards) that graduate students must possess to enroll in and to continue in academic courses and clinical placements required for the MA/MS degree.